Pınar Yoldaş: Early life

-Yoldas was born in Denizli, Turkey to an architect father and physicist mother.
+Yoldas was born in Denizli, Turkey, to an architect father and physicist mother.
 She had a solo painting exhibition at the age of five in Denizli Public Library, giving her the title youngest painter to have an exhibition in Turkey alongside renowned painter Bedri Baykam who had his first exhibition at the age of six.
 Yoldas attended Izmir Science College where she was awarded a bronze medal in the National Science Olympics organized by the Scientific and Technological Research Council of Turkey.

-She received a degree in Architecture at Middle East Technical University (2002).
-She moved to Istanbul in 2002 to receive an MA in Visual Communication Design at Istanbul Bilgi University (2004) and an MS in Internet Technologies at Istanbul Technical University (2006).
+She received a degree in architecture at Middle East Technical University (2002).
+She moved to Istanbul in 2002 to receive an MA in visual communication design at Istanbul Bilgi University (2004) and an MS in Internet technologies at Istanbul Technical University (2006).
 In this period she worked as a children's book illustrator, painting tutor, programmer and graphic designer to support her education.

 In 2006 she moved to Los Angeles to work with Casey Reas.
-In 2008 she graduated from UCLA Design Media Aarts with an MFA in New Media Art.
-In 2016, she earned her Ph.D in Media Arts and Sciences from Duke University with her thesis titled Speculative Biologies: New Directions in Art in the Age of the Anthropocene.
+In 2008 she graduated from UCLA Design Media Arts with an MFA in new media art.
+In 2016, she earned her Ph.D. in media arts and sciences from Duke University with her thesis titled Speculative Biologies: New Directions in Art in the Age of the Anthropocene.